Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9aIHAk5luq8.md

 ### Transcript

-> why is paternal figures so insistent on us collecting those when we can't use them at the moment that's such a good point i've never thought about that but you have to collect them though don't skimp out you have to collect them
+> why is paternal figures so insistent on us collecting those when we can't use them at the moment that's such a good point I've never thought about that but you have to collect them though don't skimp out you have to collect them